 The Wharton School at the University of Pennsylvania in Philadelphia is one of the world’s most esteemed schools of business.
 It has ten distinct academic departments, one of which is the Department of Operations, Information and Decisions (OID).
 This department is a world leader in the education and research of operations management, information systems, and judgment and decision making.

 Within the OID department MBA students interested in data and information management can major in Business Analytics or follow the Information Systems track of the Operations, Information and Decisions major.
-Wharton’s MBA program is two years long and 98% of its graduates report job offers soon after graduation.
+Wharton’s MBA program is two years long and 98 percent of its graduates report job offers soon after graduation.
+Here’s a sampling of some classes:

 Wharton invests heavily in student life, believing classmates play an important role in the educational experience and life beyond graduation.
 There are countless clubs, conferences, and events that allow students to get involved outside of the classroom.